Man died after going to chiropractor for aching leg, inquest hears

 “He was like a rag doll,” she said.
 “His lips looked a little bit blue but I knew he was breathing.

-"I said 'Has he had a stroke?'
-She put his head back and said ‘no, his features are symmetrical'.
+“I said: ‘Has he had a stroke?’
+She put his head back and said ‘no, his features are symmetrical’.

 “She started shouting to get an ambulance.”

-She said paramedics arrived, treated John and took him downstairs and to hospital, and he was later transferred to Leeds General Infirmary.
+The inquest was told that paramedics arrived, treated John and took him downstairs in a chair and to York Hospital, and he was later transferred to Leeds General Infirmary.

-He had an MRI scan and a doctor told her he had suffered a broken neck.
+He was given an MRI scan and a doctor told Mrs Lawler he had suffered a broken neck.

-She was then told bluntly that her husband was a paraplegic and he could undergo a 14 hour operation which would be traumatic but he "faded away" and died.
+She said she was subsequently 'bluntly' told that her husband, aged 80, was a paraplegic and he could undergo a 14 hour operation which would be traumatic, but he 'just faded away', and died the day after the incident.

+The inquest heard that Mr Lawler had a history of lumbar degenerative disease and had metal rods in his lower back.

+Paramedic Eleanor Davies said she believed on initially treating Mr Lawler that he had suffered a 'cerebral event' such as a stroke rather than trauma, and this had led to her decision to take him down to the ambulance in a chair rather than a scoop stretcher. " A chair seemed appropriate at that time," she said.

-The Press reported last year that no one was to face criminal charges over the death in 2017 of Mr Lawler, following a police investigation.
-A woman who had been arrested on suspicion of manslaughter following his death was released without charge and the matter was passed to the Coroner.
+The Press reported last year that a woman who had been arrested on suspicion of manslaughter in connection with Mr Lawler's death was being released without charge, following a police investigation.

-In 2017, Mrs Lawler, Mr Lawler’s wife of more than 50 years, told The Press the retired bank manager was “a much-loved husband, father and an incredible grandfather”, who was “a keen golfer, walker, and all-round sports fan”.

-She said that “family and friends were devastated by his sudden death”.
+In 2017, Mrs Lawler, Mr Lawler’s wife of more than 50 years, paid tribute to the retired bank manager, who she said was “a much-loved husband, father and an incredible grandfather”, who was “a keen golfer, walker, and all-round sports fan.'
+She said family and friends were 'devastated' by his sudden death.

 Comments are closed on this article.